What Questions Should You Have on Your Job Application Page?

-The employee recruitment process starts long before screening resumes and interviewing applicants.
+The employee recruitment process starts long before screening resumes and interviewing job applicants.
 From the moment you post an open position online, you’re competing for top talent.
-How candidates interact with your organization’s website and application page can be the deciding factor in whether or not they actually apply to the job.
-What should organizations have on their application pages and why does it matter?
+How candidates interact with your organization’s website and job application page can be the deciding factor in whether or not they actually apply to the job.
+What should organizations have on their job application pages and why does it matter?

 Why is a Simple Application Process Important?

 Inefficient hiring processes put small- and mid-sized organizations at a recruitment disadvantage.
 While these businesses can struggle to find quality talent, most are not prioritizing a swift recruitment process.

 As a result, quality hires are off the market too quickly for searching employers.
 However, being smaller than the competition doesn’t necessarily mean that these companies will never land top talent.
 Streamlining the hiring process presents a critical opportunity for HR leaders to improve recruitment and retention rates.

 Some organizations require job applicants to complete a complicated, multi-step process, entering the same information multiple times or through multiple websites.
 There is sometimes a perception that these steps will “weed out” less capable employees, and this mindset may have made sense when unemployment was much higher and businesses saw an overwhelming number of applicants.
 However, it deters quality candidates from applying.